Savion Williams: Professional career

 Williams was selected by the Green Bay Packers with the 87th overall pick in the third round of the 2025 NFL draft.
 On May 2, 2025, he signed his rookie contract with the Packers.
-On October 26, 2025 Williams scored the first TD of his career against the Steelers on Sunday Night Football.
+Williams made 12 appearances for Green Bay, recording 10 receptions for 78 yards and one touchdown, as well as 11 rushes for 37 yards.
+On January 3, 2026, Williams was placed on season-ending injured reserve due to a foot injury.

+Williams began the 2026 season on injured reserve with an ankle injury.